How to Respond to I-485 RFE: Common Requests and Strategy 2026

 What Does RFE Mean for Adjustment of Status?

 RFE is Request for Evidence.
-USCIS issues an RFE when the I-485 application lacks sufficient evidence to approve the case or requires additional documentation to verify eligibility.
+USCIS issues a request for evidence RFE when the I-485 application lacks sufficient evidence to approve the case or requires additional documentation to verify eligibility.

 RFE indicates: